HuaweiWang/HuaweiWang.github.io-src/content/Projects/step-strategy-id.rst

 Introduction
 """"""""""""

 Step strategy is essential for both human beings and humanoid robots to keep walking balance.
-Although many control algorithms has been proposed that can control humanoid robots to achieve stable walking under perturbation, there are limited studies that quantitively studied the control strategy of how humans choose their foot placement under perturbed environment.
-Identifying the human step controller itself is already an interesting topic.
-On the other hand, by understanding how humans take their steps, it is also helpful to improve the control of humanoid robotics and prosthetic/orthotic devices.
+Although many control algorithms has been proposed that can control humanoid robots to achieve stable walking under perturbation, there are limited studies that diectly studied the control strategy of how humans choose their foot placement from walking data.
+Study humans' step strategy can not only help us understand humans' feedback control algrithms in walking, but also can help improve the balance ability of humanoid robots and prosthetic/orthotic devices.

 Capture theory has been developed more than a decade ago and is a successful step strategy for humanoid robots to keep walking balance.
-In this project, we are interested in knowing if the control structure of the capture theory can explain how humans choice their foot placement in walking, especially the perturbed walking.
+In this project, we are interested in knowing if the control structure of the capture theory can explain how humans choice their foot placement in perturbed walking.

 Method
 """"""